HilaryVoegeli/PacMen/README.md

 # PacMen
 ## This project creates PacMan projectiles that move around the screen with random direction and velocity, while staying within the boundaries of the screen edges.

-#### To run this project locally download the html file, js file, and PacMan1.png.
-To view in your broswer, navigate to the GitHub Page for this project. https://hilaryvoegeli.github.io/PacMen/
+#### To run: clone the repository, drag and drop the HTML file into your web browser.
+Or navigate to the GitHub Page: https://hilaryvoegeli.github.io/PacMen/
 #### In the future it would be fun if the pacmen faced the direction they were traveling.

 ###### License information: MIT.
 See license document.